 In Kentucky, a landlord can evict a tenant for failing to pay rent or for violating the lease or rental agreement.
-A tenant who is facing eviction for one of these reasons may have at least one defense available.
+A tenant who is facing eviction for one of these reasons might have at least one defense available.

 Kentucky has adopted the Uniform Residential Landlord and Tenant Act (URLTA), which sets forth the rules and regulations landlords and tenants must follow when renting property.
 According to the URLTA, a tenant is required to pay rent on time and honor the lease.
 Failure to pay rent and violating the lease are the two most common reasons evictions occur.
 Before a landlord can evict a tenant for either of those reasons, though, the landlord must give the tenant notice.